Hannibal – Barcelona to Rome

 Seafood forms an important part of the local diet, especially sea bream, mussels, red mullet and squid. and are usually flavoured with locally produced olive oil, tomatoes, garlic, onions and aromatic herbs.
 A regional delicacy from the Languedoc-Roussillon include oysters from Etang de Thau, a spicy fish with aioli, which leaves your mouth tingling with pleasure.
 For the heartier meal, Gardiane is popular, a beef stew with red wine and served with rice.
 Fabulous goats cheeses, mushrooms, chestnuts, berries, honey, lamb, game, sausages and pâtés are all local and fresh produce from this area, perfect for picnics on a bike ride!

 Provençal cooking is naturally tasty and flavoursome, due to the sun-kissed produce that is readily available in this region.
 The food here resembles more closely the sumptuous cuisine of Italy than Parisian meat-and-potatoes bistro fare.
-With emphasis on super ripe fresh vegetables, seafood, fresh herbs and a liberal helping of olive oil in every dish, traditional Provencal cuisine blends intense flavors and simple ingredients.
+With emphasis on super ripe fresh vegetables, seafood, fresh herbs and a liberal helping of olive oil in every dish, traditional Provencal cuisine blends intense flavours and simple ingredients.
 Provence is the birthplace of three world renowned dishes: salade Nicoise, bouillabaisse and ratatouille.
-The first, literally meaning "Nice-style salad," is an elaborate, layered entree with crisp greens, tomatoes, boiled potatoes and haricots verts dressed with vinaigrette, hard-boiled eggs, olives and seared tuna steak.
+The first, literally meaning "Nice-style salad," is an elaborate, layered entrée with crisp greens, tomatoes, boiled potatoes and haricots verts dressed with vinaigrette, hard-boiled eggs, olives and seared tuna steak.
 Bouillabaisse, a saffron-infused seafood stew, combines freshly caught Mediterranean fish and shellfish in a luscious tomato broth.
 It is usually served with a toasted baguette slathered in aioli, a traditional creamy garlic sauce.
 Ratatouille is simply stewed vegetables, but there is nothing simple about its taste.
-Usually tomatoes, eggplant, zucchini and onion softened in fruity, garlic-tinged olive oil, it is a dish bursting with thr deep rich flavours of the vegetables.
+Usually tomatoes, eggplant, zucchini and onion softened in fruity, garlic-tinged olive oil, it is a dish bursting with the deep rich flavours of the vegetables.

 In both these regions, you will have wine aplenty to accompany the delights of their gastronomy.
-The Languedoc-Roussillon wine region has around 700,000 acres (2,800 km2) under vines and is the single biggest wine producing region in the world, being responsible for more than a third of France's total wine production.
+The Languedoc-Roussillon wine region has around 700,000 acres (2,800 km2) under vines and is the single biggest wine producing region in the world, responsible for more than a third of France's total wine production.
 In 2001, the region produced more wine than the United States.

 The history of Languedoc wines can be traced to the first vineyards planted along the coast near Narbonne by the early Greeks in the fifth century BC.
 Along with parts of Provence, these are the oldest planted vineyards in France.
 Aesthetically, Languedoc- Roussillon wines have a personality of their own - wild, unpredictable, characterful, ripe, and lush, with some of the headiest and most captivating aromatic profiles in France.

 The Provence region sits along the Mediterranean coast of France and is blessed with a fantastic climate for grapes.
-The region gets lots of sunshine and not too much rain with warm days and cool evenings.
+The region gets a lot of sunshine and not too much rain with warm days and cool evenings.
 The Mediterranean moderates the temperatures and the famous “Mistral” wind keeps the vineyards dry, free of pests and the skies clear.
 Wine has been made here for over 2600 years with their focus on Rosé and is home to the only research institute dedicated to the style.

 Italy: Piedmont, Lombardy, Emilia Romagna, Umbria, Tuscany and Lazio